kinecosystem/move-kin-android/README.md

     }
 }
 ```
-In the *transferKin* method, you should preform the transaction and if the transaction complete successfully return *KinTransferComplete*.
+In the *transferKin* method, you should use the KinSDK to create a `Transaction` object and send it to the blockchain.
+If the transaction completes successfully return *KinTransferComplete*.
 If the transaction fails throw *KinTransferException*.

-in the *getCurrentBalance* method, you should access the user wallet and returns its current balance.
+In the *getCurrentBalance* method, you should access the user's wallet and return its current balance.
-If it fails to get balance, throw *BalanceException*
+If retrieving the balance fails, throw *BalanceException*

-These methods are asynchronous and can perform long operations.
+The *transferKin* and *getCurrentBalance* methods are called on a background thread so you need to use the KinSDK `sendTransactionSync` and `sendBalanceSync` to send the transaction and retrieve the balance.

 ### Receive Kin